A Test of the Adaptive Market Hypothesis using a Time-Varying AR Model in Japan: Data

 \section{Data}

-This paper uses the monthly returns for the Tokyo Stock Price Index (TOPIX) and the Tokto Stock Exchange Second Section Stock Price Index (TSE2) from October 1961 to June 2012, obtained from {\it The monthly statistics report of Tokyo Stock Exchange}.\footnote{Tokyo Stock Exchange defines that the TSE2 is a free-float adjusted market capitalization-weighted index that is calculated based on all the domestic common stocks listed on the Tokto Stock Exchange Second Section.} In practice, we take log first difference of time series of the stock price index.
-Figure \ref{amhjp_fig1} presents time series plots of the returns for the TOPIX and TSE2.
+This study utilizes the monthly returns for the Tokyo Stock Price Index (TOPIX) and the Tokyo Stock Exchange Second Section Stock Price Index (TSE2) from October 1961 to December 2015, obtained from {\it the monthly statistics report of the Tokyo Stock Exchange}.\footnote{The Tokyo Stock Exchange defines the TSE2 as a free-float-adjusted market capitalization-weighted index calculated based on all the domestic common stocks listed on the Tokyo Stock Exchange Second Section.} In practice, we take the log first difference of the time series of the stock price index to obtain the returns for the TOPIX and TSE2.
+Table \ref{amhjp_table1} provides some descriptive statistics.
+We can confirm that the mean (standard deviation) of returns on the TOPIX is lower (higher) than those of the TSE2.
+In other words, the TSE2 is a riskier market than the TOPIX.